-Andrew Bales is a PhD candidate in the creative writing program at the University of Cincinnati.
-His fiction has appeared in Tin House, Electric Literature, Gargoyle, McSweeney’s Internet Tendency, Juked, Passages North, New Delta Review, and other publications.
-He has received the Mississippi Review Prize in Fiction, awards from Glimmer Train, and a Tennessee Williams Scholarship at the Sewanee Writers’ Conference.
-He’s a former associate editor of NANO Fiction and digital editor of American Short Fiction.
+I’m a PhD candidate in the creative writing program at the University of Cincinnati.
+My fiction has appeared in Tin House, Electric Literature, Gargoyle, McSweeney’s Internet Tendency, Juked, Passages North, New Delta Review, and other publications.
+I’ve received the Mississippi Review Prize in Fiction, awards from Glimmer Train, and a Tennessee Williams Scholarship at the Sewanee Writers’ Conference.
+I’m a former associate editor at NANO Fiction and digital editor of American Short Fiction.

-Andrew develops software that provides public services.
+I’m a software develop software with a focus on public services.
 American Lynching received 2nd place in the National Endowment for the Humanities Chronicling America Data Challenge.
-This project offers new connections between archival newspapers and lynching data.
-In Cincinnati, he developed a citizen complaints tool that visualizes Cincinnati Police Department complaint data by race, gender, and neighborhood.
-Follow his latest coding projects [here].
+This project offers insights into racial violence by linking archival newspapers and lynching data.
+In Cincinnati, I developed a citizen complaints tool that visualizes Cincinnati Police Department complaint data by race, gender, and neighborhood.
+You can follow my latest coding projects [here].

-He holds an MFA from Wichita State University, where he helped establish the online literary journal Mojo.
-Before that, he co-founded the arts publication Fractions Journal.
-He was also a co-founder of LIV Fest, an annual two-day arts and music festival.
-His award-winning radio segment Into It aired regularly on NPR affiliate station 89.1 KMUW for several years and continues to be rebroadcasted nationally through PRX.
+I hold an MFA from Wichita State University, where I helped establish the online literary journal Mojo.
+Before that, I co-founded an arts publication called Fractions Journal.
+I also a co-founded LIV Fest, an annual two-day arts and music festival.
+My award-winning radio segment Into It aired regularly on NPR affiliate station 89.1 KMUW for several years and continues to be rebroadcasted nationally through PRX.